-Infrared (IR) Thermography (also known as an infrared thermal scan) is a useful tool to help find anomalies that may otherwise remain hidden in walls, floors and ceilings.
+Infrared (IR) Thermography (also known as an "infrared thermal scan" or "thermal imaging") is a useful tool to help find anomalies that may otherwise remain hidden in walls, floors and ceilings.
 Infrared energy is heat energy.
 Since all objects on Earth are above absolute zero (-273° C), they emit heat energy to varying degrees, even ice cubes!
 A properly trained infrared thermographer can interpret an infrared image and determine if a roof or plumbing leak exists, if there is missing wall or ceiling insulation, if an electrical component is reaching critical temperature levels, or if no major issues exist at all.
 The purpose of most thermography work, as performed by home inspectors, relates to looking for anomalies within a building.
 An anomaly is a situation that is otherwise not to be expected under normal conditions.

 Thermography is defined as obtaining and analyzing thermal information using a non-contact thermal imaging device.
 An infrared camera does not measure temperature.
 Instead, it measures heat energy.
 Infrared technology doesn't see through walls and isn't X-ray vision nor is it night vision, but instead allows the user to examine the heat transfer characteristics of the objects around us.
 Thermal imaging can work in complete visual darkness since the visual light spectrum (what we can see with our eyes) and infrared spectrum are at different wavelengths (approx. 0.4 to 0.75 micrometers for visual energy vs. 1 to 1000 micrometers for infrared energy).
 The type of infrared thermography cameras that most thermographers use measure IR energy in the 8~12 micrometer "long-wave" wavelength range.